Insights-House/Electric-Energy-Consumption-Analysis/README.md

 # Trends
-The more hours the more active the larger consumption.
+  - The more hours the more active the larger consumption.
-At the begining of the week and end of the week, there are more ative hours and therefore consumption The worst the weather the higher kwH consumption.
+  - At the begining of the week and end of the week.
+  - There are more active hours and therefore consumption.
+  - The worst the weather the higher kwH consumption.

 # Conclusions
 Not big differences spotted between situation with app and before app, most propbably because consumption behaviour was much the same and data was only processed for 1 month.